xingyan-fml/emq/README.md

 # emq

 data/:
     The datasets.
 The two largest are not included.
+They can be downloaded from https://drive.google.com/drive/folders/1J9DwTdoLChWVZHAeYdbHx4G0HQHRmsZJ?usp=sharing

 collect_results/:
     Collect results after finishing running all models.
 Run all .py in this folder.